- 1 large egg, lightly beaten

-- In a shallow pan, combine milk and egg.
-Dip each pork chop in the mixture, then coat with cracker crumbs, patting to make a thick coating.
-Heat oil in a large skillet.
-Cook pork chops, uncovered, for about 8 to 10 minutes per side or until browned and no pink remains inside.
-Yield: 6 servings.
+- In a shallow bowl, combine egg and milk.
+Place cracker crumbs in another shallow bowl.
+Dip each pork chop in egg mixture, then coat with cracker crumbs, patting to make a thick coating.

 Reviews forBreaded Pork Chops